Contributing Gear Editor

 Wrist/Neck Straps/Handles

 When you’re in the water, you’ll want a secure way to hold onto your phone.
 If the case has a handle like the ProShot Dive and the AxisGo, that’s an easy way to hold onto your phone while you swim.
 In addition to a handle, it’s helpful if the case has a wrist strap just in case you drop it.
-If the phone case doesn’t have a handle, we want a case that has a wrist strap or a neck lanyard so that we can secure it to our body.
+If the phone case doesn’t have a handle, we want a case that has a wrist strap or a neck lanyard so that we can secure it to our bodies.

 Return to Comparison Table | Return to Top Picks